 According to June Lewek’s records- The Estate of Loe V. Korbel transferred title as “an order of distribution” recorded in book 1747, page 566 on 4/11/1960 in the County Assessor’s Office to Maria.
 It is presumed that the Estate purchased the home and renovated it prior to distribution.
 A series of permits are recorded starting in 4/10/58-8/31/61 by the Wolvaren’s.
 The Korbel Estate purchased the home in 1956

 It was in 1954 that the Heck family purchased the Korbel Champagne Cellars from the Korbel family and likely funded and inspired the renovations to 419 Benton Street.

 Robert and June Lewek received permits in 1986 for a new roof.
 Evidence suggests they also provide wall to wall carpeting, tile and a new heating and water heater.
 It is possible a defective water heater flooded the residence while un-occupied as extensive wood damage was repaired during refinishing in 2004.
 The floors being re-carpeted by the Leweks and the floors covered by wall to wall carpets by the Wolvaren’s.
 The Chicago White Oak floors had not been covered with drop cloths when the 1956 renovations occurred and where surely covered over with carpets at that time.

 The Lewek’s have an alternative, but pertinent history regarding a Sonoma County property.
 “Steele Inn” is on the Russian River, near the historic Gurnewood Park dance hall.
 It was begun in 1915 with surplus building materials from the Pan American Worlds Fair.
 It has clear references to the American Arts & Crafts . movement in its design and detailing.
-All shared occupancy for decades; Architect Albert R. Williams of San Francisco and the Albert C. Steele family of Oakland.
-Albert & Louis Lewek who eventual purchased from the others their shares of the property.
+All shared occupancy for decades; Architect Albert R. Williams of San Francisco and the Albert C. Steele family of Oakland and Albert & Louis Lewek who eventual purchased from the others their shares of the property.
 Williams designed and built or commissioned many of the properties furnishings along with the Lewek and Steele families.

 All had associations with the Bohemian Club a San Francisco Mens club who’s 2,700 Acre “Grove” is near Rio Nido.
-The Lewek’s did not hold directly a membership though the other partners where confirmed as having doing so.
+The Lewek’s did not hold directly a membership though the other partners where confirmed as having done so.